 All ground floor.
 Two bedrooms: 1 x king-size double with en-suite shower, basin and WC, 1 x twin.
 Additional fold-out bed available (suitable for children aged 8 years and under only - for use in king-size double bedroom).
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with fitted kitchen, dining area and sitting area with electric log-effect stove.

 Wall mounted electric convector heaters with electric stove in sitting area.
-Double electric oven, ceramic hob, microwave, fridge, freezer, dishwasher, washing machine, tumble dryer (in laundry room beside cottage), flat screen TV, DVD.
+Double electric oven, ceramic hob, microwave, fridge, freezer, dishwasher, washing machine, tumble dryer (in laundry room beside cottage), flat screen TV, DVD, WiFi.
 All electricity inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and highchair.
 Off road parking for two cars.
 Bike storage.
 Front lawn garden with crushed slate seating area, furniture, BBQ and stunning valley and mountain views.
 One well-behaved dog welcome - please keep on lead when outdoors, as this is a working livestock farm.
 Sorry, no smoking.
 Shops, pubs, restaurants in Betws-y-Coed 4 miles, pub 2 miles Note: Max.
 4 adults and 1 child aged 8 and under.
 Note: This cottage has been awarded a 4* Visit Wales Award.

 - Last minute